LS4GAN/uvcgan4slats/README.md

 ```
 We use `--log` here to plot in log or symlog scale and use `--symmetric` to
 indicate that the values are symmetric around zero.
 We need those two
-parameters for `SLATS` images, but it may not be case for other grayscale
+parameters for `SLATS` images, but it may not be the case for other
-images.
+grayscale images.
 Here are three samples produced by `./scripts/plot_comparisons.py` comparing
-the `UVCGAN` translation (on left) to the target (on right).
+the `UVCGAN` translation (on the left) to the target (on the right).
 <p align="center">
   <img src="https://github.com/LS4GAN/gallery/blob/main/uvcgan4slats/img_comparison/sample_62.png" width="30%" title="translation_vs_target_sample_62">
   <img src="https://github.com/LS4GAN/gallery/blob/main/uvcgan4slats/img_comparison/sample_34.png" width="30%" title="translation_vs_target_sample_34">